-This begs the question, what counts as sufficient?
-Quite simply, a sufficient number of opportunities equates to those available to an individual with 'species-typical normal functioning' (Rollin 1995: 179).
+This begs the question, what counts as sufficient sufficient?
+Quite simply, a number of opportunities equates to those available to an individual with 'speciestypical normal functioning' (Lanoix 2013).
 Of course, basing the threshold of sufficiency on 'normality' raises the difficult question of determining what normal is.
 However, we do not think that this difficulty is insurmountable, for we do often have clear ideas as to what counts as normal functioning.
 So to take an example, imagine considering whether to modify a human being so that she will have permanent mental disabilities which are such that she will never be autonomous, but she will have a life worth living.
-We claim that such deliberate creation would be wrong because the individual will have insufficient opportunities for well-being.
-Her opportunities are insufficient because they are lower than the normal functioning of human beings.
+We claim that such deliberate creation would be wrong, because the individual will have insufficient well-being. opportunities for opportunities are insufficient because they are lower than the normal functioning of human beings.

-Let us now return to the question of modifying chickens; modifying them so that they have reduced capacities but worthwhile lives.
+Let us look at the question of modifying chickens; modifying them so that they have reduced capacities but worthwhile lives.
 Remember that our example concerned deliberately creating birds who cannot spread their wings and have no desire to nest.
 In this case, the same argument as outlined above must apply.
 Do these chickens have sufficient opportunities for well-being?
-To answer this, we must compare the birds against their species-typical normal functioning.
-In short, chickens normally can spread their wings, and normally can nest; and ordinarily, these are valuable experiences for chickens.
+To answer this, we must compare the birds against their speciestypical normal functioning.
+In short, chickens normally are able to spread their wings, and normally are able to nest; and ordinarily these are valuable experiences for chickens.
 By reducing the capacities of these chickens, we have reduced their opportunities for well-being.
 On this basis, and contrary to Rollin, it would be impermissible to deliberately create such chickens.

-Before concluding this section, we must once again consider whether individuals have a right not to have been modified so that they have insufficient opportunities for wellbeing.
-Do individuals have an interest in not having been modified with reduced capacities that are sufficient to impose a duty on others not to conduct such modifications?
+We must once again consider whether individuals have a right not to have been modified so that they have insufficient opportunities for wellbeing.
+Do individuals have an interest in not having been modified with reduced capacities that is sufficient to impose a duty on others not to conduct such modifications?
 We believe that they do.
 After all, sentient beings of all types have a very strong interest that their capacities are not reduced during their lives.
-Quite rightly, we consider it to be very serious harm when someone is injured or suffers from some disease that significantly reduces their capacities for well-being.
+Quite rightly, we consider it to be a very serious harm when someone is injured or suffers from some disease that significantly reduces their capacities for well-being.
 This harm is not simply explained by the reduction in their capacities however, but also by the fact they have fewer capacities compared to the species norm.
 Accordingly, we think it makes good sense to say that individuals, including animals such as chickens, have a strong enough interest to impose on us a duty not to modify them with insufficient capacities for well-being.
 In short, animals have a moral right not to have been modified with significantly reduced capacities.